The saturation of a color is its degree of richness, intensity, purity, or grayness. Other commonly used terms for saturation are intensity or chroma.

 More definitions like Saturation intensity purity of color chroma definition colour theory

-More colour definitions and schemes like Saturation intensity purity of color chroma definition colour theory and Golden Ratio Colors:
+More colour definitions and palettes like Saturation intensity purity of color chroma definition colour theory and Golden Ratio Colors:

 - Tertiary colors definition colours rgb wheel theory